-- A. Uses customarily incidental to a principal use permitted outright, such as private garages, or parking areas for commercial vehicles, but not including any vehicles of over twelve thousand pounds gross weight; - B. Home occupations; see Section 17.08.230. - C. Non-flashing residential nameplates not exceeding two square feet, bearing only the name and address of the occupant; non-flashing bulletin boards or signs not exceeding sixteen square feet for quasi-public institutional buildings;

-- D. Up to two accessory dwelling units, subject to conditional use review and Chapter 17.64; operable motor vehicles equal to the number of licensed drivers plus two per household, provided that no boat or RV with an overall length of more than thirty feet shall be stored or parked in the R1 zone without special permission from the city to do so. - E. Other accessory uses may be authorized by the board of adjustment in this district are those customarily incidental to permitted and conditional uses allowed.
+- A. Uses customarily incidental to a principal use permitted outright, such as private garages, or parking areas for commercial vehicles, but not including any vehicles of over twelve thousand pounds gross weight; - B. Home occupations; see Section 17.08.230. - C. Non-flashing residential nameplates not exceeding two square feet, bearing only the name and address of the occupant; non-flashing bulletin boards or signs not exceeding sixteen square feet for quasi-public institutional buildings; - D. Up to two accessory dwelling units, subject to Chapter 17.64; operable motor vehicles equal to the number of licensed drivers plus two per household, provided that no boat or RV with an overall length of more than thirty feet shall be stored or parked in the R1 zone without special permission from the city to do so. - E. Other accessory uses may be authorized by the board of adjustment in this district are those customarily incidental to permitted and conditional uses allowed.

-- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants. - E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels. - G. Possession of non-household animals including, but not limited to, horses, cows, sheep, goats, ponies, swine, fowl, and poisonous insects, and reptiles kept unless approved by the city.
+- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants. - E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels.